NickPablo/Thin-FAT-FS/README.md

 The Thin FAT FS has been tested in both mid-range (PIC16F887) and high-end (PIC18F46K22) PIC MCUS.
 However, no benchmark data is avaiable at the moment.
 Not as mature as PFS, TFS definitely requires optimization and it is going to be part of the roadmap for this project.
 Below are the TFS features:

+      1. Supports MBR.
+You can mount any partition ( up to 4) in an MMC/SD card.
+      2. FAT16/FAT32 auto recognition.
+Both FAT system are monolitihically supported.